21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The church of the Holy Crucifix of the Icon, also called the church of Santa Maria delle Grazie, is a place of Catholic worship, located in Piazza Cecco d'Ascoli in the west of the historic center of Ascoli Piceno, between the Roman theater and the medieval walls with Porta Romana.
+The Church of the Holy Crucifix of the Icon, also called the Church of Santa Maria delle Grazie, is a Catholic place of worship, located in Piazza Cecco d'Ascoli in the western area of the historic center of Ascoli Piceno, between the Roman Theater and the medieval walls with Porta Romana.

 Wikipedia: Chiesa del Santissimo Crocifisso dell'Icona (IT)